riccardomerlin/codelyzr/README.md

 Analysed any git repo to determine the top 10 hotspots based on how frequently files are changed and how many lines of code they contain.
 It looks for large files changed frequently.
-That is what Adam Tornhill explains in his [reserch](https://codescene.com/hubfs/web_docs/CodeSceneUseCasesAndRoles.pdf) as the place where developers should focus their attention in order to maximise the effort of paying-off the debt on parts of the software that are more subject to changes.
+That is what Adam Tornhill explains in his [research](https://codescene.com/hubfs/web_docs/CodeSceneUseCasesAndRoles.pdf) as the place where developers should focus their attention in order to maximize the effort of paying-off the debt on parts of the software that are more subject to changes.

 Getting started